andrew/ultimate-awesome/README.md

 - [awesome-devrel](https://github.com/devrelcollective/awesome-devrel) - Awesome Developer Relations resources curated by the DevRel Collective.
 - [awesome-writing](https://github.com/jenniferlynparsons/awesome-writing) - An awesome list of information to help developers write better, kinder, more helpful documentation and learning materials.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
+- [awesome-monitoring](https://github.com/crazy-canux/awesome-monitoring) - INFRASTRUCTURE、OPERATION SYSTEM and APPLICATION monitoring tools.
 - [Awesome-Korean-NLP](https://github.com/datanada/Awesome-Korean-NLP) - A curated list of resources for NLP (Natural Language Processing) for Korean.
-- [awesome-monitoring](https://github.com/crazy-canux/awesome-monitoring) - INFRASTRUCTURE、OPERATION SYSTEM and APPLICATION monitoring tools.
 - [awesome-scene-understanding](https://github.com/bertjiazheng/awesome-scene-understanding) - 😎 A list of awesome scene understanding papers.
-- [awesome-wordlists](https://github.com/gmelodie/awesome-wordlists) - A curated list wordlists for bruteforcing and fuzzing.
 - [awesome-federated-learning](https://github.com/weimingwill/awesome-federated-learning) - All materials you need for Federated Learning:  blogs, videos, papers, and softwares, etc.
 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.
 - [awesome-visual-question-answering](https://github.com/jokieleung/awesome-visual-question-answering) - A curated list of Visual Question Answering(VQA)(Image/Video Question Answering),Visual Question Generation ,Visual Dialog ,Visual Commonsense Reasoning and related area.
+- [StarryDivineSky](https://github.com/wuwenjie1992/StarryDivineSky) - 精选了6K+项目，包括机器学习、深度学习、NLP、GNN、推荐系统、生物医药、机器视觉、前后端开发等内容。Selected more than 6000 projects, including machine learning, deep learning, NLP, GNN, recommendation system, biomedicine, machine vision, etc. Let more excellent projects be discovered by people.
+Continue to update!
+Welcome to star! .
 - [Awesome-LLMs-Evaluation-Papers](https://github.com/tjunlp-lab/Awesome-LLMs-Evaluation-Papers) - The papers are organized according to our survey: Evaluating Large Language Models: A Comprehensive Survey.
 - [MobileHackersWeapons](https://github.com/hahwul/MobileHackersWeapons) - Mobile Hacker's Weapons / A collection of cool tools used by Mobile hackers.
 Happy hacking , Happy bug-hunting.
 - [42-resources](https://github.com/jotavare/42-resources) - My curated 42 school resource collection.
 The good, the bad and the ugly.